nova-framework/docs/basics/modules.md

 Routes.php
 ```

-A module uses the same types of files are the main controllers do so each module can have their own config settings, routes and events.
+A module uses the same types of files as the main controllers do so each module can have their own config settings, routes and events.

 Additional folders can be created with classes inside as long as they use the correct namespace ie for a class in **app/Modules/Contacts/Lib/Exchange.php** would have a namespace: